Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Data Driven Event-Triggered MTD

 \subsection{Hidden and Effective MTD Algorithm}

-In the third component of Fig. \ref{fig:framework}, the positive alarm from the LSTM-AE detector and the identified state attack vector can be used to trigger and design the MTD algorithm.
+In the third component of DDET-MTD, the positive alarm from the LSTM-AE detector and the identified state attack vector can be used to trigger and design the MTD algorithm.
 Before introducing the idea of event triggering, the MTD algorithm is formulated as follows.

-Although the hiddenness of MTD is essential to deceive the prudent attacker, we argue that the main target of MTD is to detect the ongoing attack with a certain high detection rate.
+Although the hiddenness of MTD is essential to deceive the prudent attacker, we argue that the main target of MTD is to detect the ongoing attack with high detection rate.
 Therefore, \eqref{eq:mtd_abstract} is designed to minimize the attacker's chances to notice the existence of MTD, subject to a specific detection accuracy $\rho$ on the attack.
-However, this optimisation problem is intrinsically hard to solve.
-First, both the cost and the constraint in \eqref{eq:mtd_abstract} are probabilistic and nonconvex, so the convergence property and global optimality are hard to guarantee.
-Second, to guarantee the detection accuracy, it requires the exact knowledge of the attack vector which cannot be known in advance.

-To address the first problem, local linearizations are introduced in the measurement equation \eqref{eq:measure_nonlinear_1} using procedures similar to those in \cite{liu2022explicit}.
-For the second, a robust two-stage optimisation problem is established based on the set of identification uncertainty $\mathcal{C}_i$, followed by convex approximations.
+However, this optimisation problem is intrinsically hard to solve for two reasons.
+First, both the cost and the constraint in \eqref{eq:mtd_abstract} are probabilistic and nonconvex, so the convergence property and global optimality are difficult to guarantee.
+Second, to guarantee the detection accuracy, it requires the exact knowledge of the attack vector, which cannot be known in advance.
+To address the first problem, local linearisations are introduced in the measurement equation \eqref{eq:measure_nonlinear_1} on which convex relaxation is applied.
+For the second, a robust two-stage optimisation problem is established based on the set of identification uncertainty set $\mathcal{C}_i$ from Algorithm \ref{alg:recovery}.